Everything you need to know about Packages in Go

 Let’s export a greeting variable from day.go file.

-In the above program, Morning variable will be exported from the package but not the morning variable since it starts with a lowercase letter.
+In this program, Morning variable will be exported from the package but not the morning variable since it starts with a lowercase letter.

 Importing a package